dober-man/k8s-sitetype-ce/README.md

 <br>
 Containers: 17
 <br>
-Role: Volterra Edge Router (VER), a component of F5 Distributed Cloud Services used for networking and security functions.
+Role: Volterra Enterprise Router (VER), a component of F5 Distributed Cloud Services used for networking and security functions.

 **volterra-ce-init-hxgmm**